publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151.md

 >             (A)

->              The President shall negotiate with the governments participating in the group known as the Coordinating Committee (COCOM) to suspend, on a multilateral basis, any liberalization by the Coordinating Committee of controls on exports of goods and technology to the People’s Republic of China under section 5 of the Export Administration Act of 1979 \[50 U.S.C.
-App.
-2404\], including—
+>              The President shall negotiate with the governments participating in the group known as the Coordinating Committee (COCOM) to suspend, on a multilateral basis, any liberalization by the Coordinating Committee of controls on exports of goods and technology to the People’s Republic of China under section 5 of the Export Administration Act of 1979 \[[50 U.S.C.
+4604][/us/usc/t50/s4604]\], including—

 >                 “(i) the implementation of bulk licenses for exports to the People’s Republic of China; and